erdhruvtailor/LearningTrialBokingJPAApplication/README.md

 @Query("Select b from Booking b Where b.location =?1")
 @Query(value = "Select * from Booking b Where b.location =?1",nativeQuery = true)

+Note:
+If two different datatype parameter for return, use DTO contract/map

+fetch=Lazy(get just used child entity if its using) / Eager (get all child entity data) cascade=

+PERSIST: when Question is deleted, answers not impacted
+All: when Question is deleted, answers also be deleted

+If cascade = CascadeType.ALL Or PERSIST,
+child entity do not need to special insert.